New Mexicans to Prevent Gun Violence

 Public Education Work

-We are working to increase public awareness of the magnitude of the problem, causes and prevention of gun violence.
+We are working to increase public awareness of the magnitude of the problem, effects, causes and prevention of gun violence.

 Gun Violence Prevention Programs have been shown to increase knowledge about the costs of gun-related violence, to decrease the incidences of gun-related violence, and to help prevent such violence.
 For more information on why these programs work, go to: